DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 $q-tta-two$

-Your adviser can talk to you about what teaching is really like, helping you understand if it’s right for you.
+Your adviser can talk to you about what teaching is really like and help you understand if it’s right for you.

-They can help you:
+They can:

 * talk through your questions and any doubts ​
-* find school experience
+* help you find school experience
-* explore the steps to becoming a teacher
+* explain the steps to becoming a teacher

 ### If you're ready to apply